Flew out to Wyoming after the program yesterday for, say, just a social dinner with some friends.

 Yes, he did.

-Scar scarily c close, I guess.
+Scarily close, I guess.

-It's amazing how many letter carriers today do not believe William Young, the uh president of the National Association of Letter Carriers.
+It's amazing how many letter carriers today do not believe William Young, the president of the National Association of Letter Carriers.

-All right, a quick timeout, we'll be back and uh continue with all the rest of today's exciting excursion into broadcast excellence after this.
+And continue with all the rest of today's exciting excursion into broadcast excellence after this.

-First, a couple sound bites.
+First, a couple soundbites.

 I don't get to listen to myself much, folks.

-I never get to, because I am hosting it.
+I never get to because I am hosting it.

-So I like to go back and play sound bites of me, especially when I predicted something that's come true, as this is.
+So I like to go back and play soundbites of me, especially when I predicted something that's come true, as this is.

-August 9th, on this program, I predicted this.
+August 9th on this program, I predicted this.

-Drive by media, just echoing whatever the Democrat talking points are of the day, or vice versa.
+Drive-by media just echoing whatever the Democrat talking points are of the day, or vice versa.

 This is about Maliki.

-It's really working, but the Maliki government is non-functional.
+The Maliki government is non-functional.

 So I hope that the Iraqi Assembly, when it reconvenes in a few weeks, will vote the Maliki government out of office.